Gå till huvudinnehållet

 • physical or digital source material (e.g. biological samples, objects, text excerpts, other collected material)

 Research data and materials may be quantitative or qualitative, digital or physical.
-This guide does not differentiate between research data and research material.
+This guide does not differentiate between research data and research materials.

 Why is it important to take care of one´s research data?

-Planning and responsible handling of research data is a benefit for the researcher, the research community, funders, and society overall.
+Planning and responsible handling of research data, and sharing data in an appropriate way, is beneficial for the researcher, the research community, funders, and society.

 Benefits of responsible management of research data:

-• helps the researchers to organise, store and manage their research data and materials in a proper and long-term way
+• helps the researchers to organise, store and manage their research data in a proper and long-term way

 • saves time and resources